stub22/axiomagic/README.md

 Axiomagic is intended to be a thin layer of functions and tools, relying on the amazing capacity of today's open source components for server, cloud, browser, and edge devices.
 However the applications built around Axmgc could be rich and sophsiticated, or simple tiny inquiries.

+Implementation Technology:  Scala, RDF, Akka, Idris, and many web components.

-Some current open science experiments helping drive requirements for Axiomagic:
+Some current open science experiments helping drive our requirements for Axiomagic:
 #### Practical Motives
  * https://gitlab.com/stub22/open-fin-onto - Open financial computing, grounded in FIBO and related ontologies
  * https://gitlab.com/stub22/defogo - Wildfire analysis leveraging IoT and cloud